acbetter/upload-image-to-smms-by-automator/README.md

 ![Just Drag it!](https://i.loli.net/2018/04/23/5addef9892562.gif)

+## Todo List

+- [x] Drag images and backup to iCloud
+- [ ] Drag images and backup to Dropbox
+- [ ] Upload image from copyboard and backup to iCloud
+- [ ] Upload image from copyboard and backup to Dropbox

 ## Questions & Answer

 1. When I select many images and drag them into the app, which image's url will be copied into clipboard?